alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-uthaymeen/audios/2026/2026-05-10-the-ruling-on-grooming-females-children-in-masculine-styles.md

 - ibn-uthaymeen
 link: https://binothaimeen.net/s/uFs3VPho
 mp3: https://sounds.binothaimeen.net/storage/uploads/ftawamp3/mm_031_10.mp3
-summary: She is sinful for this act, and this is the crux of the matter.
-It is a sin to cut her daughter’s hair so that it resembles a male’s hair, because the Prophet cursed women who imitate men.
+summary: "She is sinful for this act, and this is the crux of the matter.
+It is a\
+  \ sin to cut her daughter\u2019s hair so that it resembles a male\u2019s hair, because\
+  \ the Prophet cursed women who imitate men."
 muftis:
   shaykh:
   - name: Shaykh Ibn Uthaymeen
     url: /biography/uthaymeen/
+active: audios
 ---
 ### Question: